AlmasBay/Android-Studio-Practic1/README.md

 # Android-Studio-Practic1
-Welcome to My first Practic on Android Studio.
+Welcome to My first Practic on Android Studio.Do not judge strictly.